 receive personal, one-on-one attention and professional critiques

 The BFA program provides more in-depth study of graphic design.
 Students will continue to develop their portfolios with more creative, award-winning projects.
 They will continue to utilize a personal work station and their own laptop computer.
-The BFA degree has become increasingly important for job placement in the graphic arts field.

 While the BFA degree program is a continuation of the AOS degree program, it is specifically designed to: